 If your mobile phone has dedicated Astrophotography mode then it’s a really good feature.
 You can capture amazing photos with that dedicated mode, but often our Astrophotography doesn’t look amazing in real life.
 There are several reasons behind it.
 You have to set or choose a great environment for Astrophotography.

 Astrophotography needs much more precision than other photos.
-Our mobile phones often suffer from complexity in capturing good low light or night photos.
-Even the latest and greatest Apple iPhones and Android flagship phones all feature the same problem.
+Our mobile phones often suffer from complexity in capturing good low-light or night photos.
+Even the latest and greatest Apple iPhones and Android flagship phones feature the same problem.

 If your mobile phone’s pro mode allows multiple lenses.
 Then choose the primary camera of the phone.
-Generally it’s well optimised for pro mode and it captures the best photos.
+Generally, it’s well-optimized for pro mode and captures the best photos.

 Remember to keep comments respectful and to follow our Comment Guidelines.
 Posting other websites link is Strongly Prohibited.